SAP-samples/teched2022-DA264/exercises/ex2/README.md

 77. The glossary term 'Potency' is associated to the 'POTENCY' column of the dataset.
 <br>![](/exercises/ex2/images/Ex02_Part02_43.png)

-You have been informed the 'Gina Milo' has changed her last name so you need to change all the values of 'Gina Milo' to 'Gina Johnson'.
+You have been informed that 'Gina Milo' has changed her last name so you need to change all the values of 'Gina Milo' to 'Gina Johnson', you can do this as a mass update so all the 'Gino Milo' Reviewer values can be update to 'Gino Johnson' at one time.

 78. Click 'Data Intelligence Metadata Explorer'.
 <br>![](/exercises/ex2/images/ClickDI.png)